Psychiatric history: Background

 In the field of medicine a patient history is an account of the significant events in the patient's life that have a relevance to the issue being addressed.
 The clinician taking the history guides the process in an attempt to achieve a succinct summary of these relevant details.
 Much of the history is obtained by asking questions.
 Some of these questions are quite specific, such as, "How old are you?" and others are more open, such as, "How have you been feeling lately?"
-Although the structure of the interview may appear disjointed, the end result is usually under a set of headings which have a worldwide similarity.
+Although the structure of the interview may appear disjointed, the result is usually under a set of headings which have a worldwide similarity.

 Patient identification

 The basic details of who the patient is are collected.
 This includes their age, sex, educational status, religion, occupation, relationship status, address and contact details.
 This serves several purposes.
 Firstly, it is necessary information for administrative purposes and for this reason some of this is often taken by clerks.
 Secondly, the questions are largely non threatening and provide a gentle introduction into the meeting of patient and clinician.
 Thirdly, it provides a format for individual introduction suitable to the culture.
 Thus the clinician may start by introducing themselves and then move on to these questions.
 This initial structure can provide a sense of familiarity for the patient who is stressed about what is happening.
+It also helps the clinician understand the patient's social situation.